kaitshin/LowM_MainSequence/data/README.md

 have a "e_" prefix.

 For instances without photometric data, the `f_` and `e_` values are -99.0.
-For instances where the galaxy is not detected at 3-sigma, we use the 1.5-sigma flux limit for both the flux and uncertainty.
+For instances where the galaxy is not detected at 3-sigma for a given band, we use the 1.5-sigma flux limit for both the flux and its uncertainty.

 The `redshift` column indicate what redshift is used in the FAST SED fitting.
 It uses spectroscopic redshift where available and the NB-based redshift otherwise.